Series LLC: History

 The concept of the series LLC was first introduced to help the mutual fund industry avoid filing multiple SEC filings for different classes of funds.
 Instead the idea was to use one entity for all funds so that the SEC filing would be under one umbrella, but still permit the individual funds' activities to be conducted separately.
-The concept is similar to that of the segregated portfolio company or protected cell company, concepts which existed prior to the invention of the series LLC.
-Segregated portfolio companies exist in countries such as Guernsey, the British Virgin Islands, Bermuda, the Cayman Islands, Mauritius, and Belize.
+The concept is similar to that of the segregated portfolio company or protected cell company, concepts which existed prior to the invention of the series LLC in the United States.
+Segregated portfolio companies or protected cell companies exist in countries such as the Bahamas, Belize, Bermuda, the British Virgin Islands, the Cayman Islands, Guernsey, and Mauritius.

 This method of liability segregation was first called the "Delaware Series LLC" because the first state to enact this legislation was Delaware (in 1996).
 Wisconsin passed a stripped-down version of the series LLC legislation in 2001.
 As of April 2005, Iowa and Oklahoma already had passed similar acts.
 Later in 2005, Illinois and Nevada followed.
 Tennessee and Utah passed legislation effective in 2006.
 Texas enacted non-entity series LLC legislation in 2009.
 Montana enacted Series LLC legislation in 2011, since becoming a popular organizational structure for captive insurance companies.
 Indiana adopted its Series LLC act in 2016.